-The Royal Canadian Mint produces the Call of the Wild" gold coins consist of 99.999% pure gold, the highest level of gold purity available on the market.
-Three 1 oz gold coins make up the series, with one coin being issued in three successive years.
-All three coins have a legal face value of CAD $ 200, which is also the highest face value of any legal tender 1 oz gold bullion coin in the world.
-The coins are issued as brilliant uncirculated with a proof-like finish, sealed within a credit-card-sized assay card for authenticity verification.
-Each coin is hand polished to achieve a mirror-like background, making the coins a veritable pleasure to view and collect.
+The Royal Canadian Mint produces the Call of the Wild gold coins out of 99.999% pure gold, the highest level of gold purity available on the market.
+Another record is the 1 oz coins' legal face value of CAD $ 200, which is the highest face value of any legal tender 1 oz gold bullion coin in the world.
+The coins are only available individually and not in tubes.
+Each coin is sealed within a credit-card-sized assay card that certifies its authenticity and purity.

-Each of the three coins of the series feature one of Canada's predatory animals on their reverse side that was designed by the Canadian artist Pierre Leduc.
+The preceding three coins of the Call of the Wild series depicted three other ferocious wild beasts that are commonly seen in Canada.
 The 2014 gold coin depicted a howling gray wolf, the 2015 coin a growling cougar and the 2016 coin a roaring grizzly.
 The animals are depicted in close-up at their wildest moment with baring teeth, the gray wolf in mid-howl, the cougar while letting out a menacing growl and the grizzly while roaring angrily.
 All three coins depict stylized sound waves in the background.

-The "Call of the Wild" gold coin series is a new series issued by the Royal Canadian Mint is perhaps the only gold coin series in the world with a gold purity of 99.999%.
+The Canadian Call of the Wild gold coin series that is issued by the Royal Canadian Mint is perhaps the only gold coin series in the world with a gold purity of 99.999%.
 Its coins depict Canada's ferocious predatory animals in their wildest state.
 The first "Howling Wolf" gold coin was issued in February 2014.
 It was succeeded by the "Growling Cougar" gold coin in February 2015.
-The third and final coin of the series portraying a "Roaring Grizzly" was released in February 2016.
+The third coin of the series portraying a "Roaring Grizzly" was released in February 2016.
 Originally, this coin series was planned to include three coins only!
 However, the fourth edition depicting a roaring elk bull came out in February 2017.
 It was then followed by the Golden Eagle edition in February 2018, the Moose edition in 2019 and the Bobcat edition in 2020.

-The Royal Canadian Mint also produces 1/2 kg "Call of the Wild silver coins with a highly detailed proof finish.
-They are of the same size and just as detailed as the 1/2 kg gold proof coins.
-The coins out of 99.99% pure silver have an official face value of CAD $ 125 and only 1000 such silver coins were minted with the Howling Wolf design in 2014 and the Growling Cougar in 2015.
+The Royal Canadian Mint also produces 1/2 kg Call of the Wild silver coins with a highly detailed proof finish.
+They are of the same size - 85 x 11 mm - and just as detailed in design as the 1/2 kg gold proof version of the coins.
+The coins out of 99.99% pure silver have an official face value of CAD $ 125 and only 1,000 such silver coins were minted with the Howling Wolf design in 2014 and the Growling Cougar in 2015.
 Mintage of the 2016 coin with the Roaring Grizzly design was even more limited with just 600 pieces.